Top Use Cases for Automation in the Insurance Industry

 Fast and efficient claims processing is paramount to success for insurance companies — yet it’s often a time-consuming, highly manual process that’s frustrating for both insurers and customers.
 Typically, claim processing takes several days as insurance agents have to gather and check data from multiple sources, such as:

-photos of damaged baggage and flight boarding passes (in case of a travel loss claim)
+- photos of damaged baggage and boarding passes for travel loss claims

-police reports, driver’s licenses and vehicle damage photographs (in case of an auto claim)
+- police reports, driver’s licenses, and vehicle damage photographs for preparing auto claims (e.g., Repair Quote Approval)

 It may take even more time due to human errors, like mismatched financial data or customer details.
 Such delays may result in the loss of customers and other financial and reputational damage to the company.

 Implementing an automated claims processing workflow, including claims intake, assessment, and finally, claims settlement, eliminates friction and cost by combining RPA, machine learning, and human expertise to streamline and speed up claims-related operations.

 For example, when processing a First Notice of Loss request, an RPA bot would extract the information from the request and enter it into the claims system.
 If the claim is complete, a cognitive bot would validate its information and mark it approved for payment.
 If there is missing data, the task is routed to an agent to perform, and the bot observes how the agent handles this exception and “learns.”
 When the agent returns the claim to the workflow, a bot automatically sends the verified request for payment.